straydogstudio/meta_reports/README.md

 The key component of MetaReports is the metadata format.
 This allows you to write a data method once and export it to any supported format.
 If you follow convention, the default templates will work out of the box.

 - **Data:** A MetaReports::Data instance, which is a thinly wrapped hash.
 Returned by each report method.
 Methods:
-  - **title:** The report title
+  - **title:** The report title.
-  - **subtitle:** The report subtitle, displayed just below the title
+  - **subtitle:** The report subtitle, displayed just below the title.
-  - **description:** A description, usually displayed in paragraph form between the subtitle and tables of data
+  - **description:** A description, usually displayed in paragraph form between the subtitle and tables of data.
-  - **tables:** A hash, where each key is the table title and the value is the data for each table (can be nil)
+  - **tables:** A hash, where each key is the table title and the value is the data for each table (can be nil).
+  - **template:** Specify a template if you are not using the default template.
   - **page_orientation:** :landscape or :portrait.
 Used on PDF and XLSX formats.
   - **page_margin:** The page margin in pixels (72/inch), in single number or four value array format (top, right, bottom, left.)
 Used on PDF and XLSX formats.
 Specify XLSX header/footer margins by specifying a 5th and 6th value respectively.
   - **page_size:** The page size.
 Used on the PDF format.
 See the [Prawn documentation](http://prawn.majesticseacreature.com/docs/0.11.1/Prawn/Document/PageGeometry.html).